jliu0140/cse15l-lab-reports/LabReport1.md

 ## Connecting Remotely
 To remotely connect, one of the first things to do is install `git` if you are on Windows.
 Install from this link: [https://gitforwindows.org/](https://gitforwindows.org/)

 Next, we will setup git bash as the default terminal.
-First open up the terminal by pressing Ctrl + ` or from the top menu.
+First open up the terminal by pressing Ctrl + ` or open it from the top menu.

 ![Image](https://github.com/jliu0140/cse15l-lab-reports/blob/main/open%20terminal.PNG)